 - Make sure that you always have condoms available to avoid disappointment when that moment strikes.

 - If a man refuses to let you use a condom, refuse to have sex.
-There are other ways you can have fun, and get pleasure without risking an STI or unplanned pregnancy - though if he's unwilling to use a condom, you may want to question whether he's worth getting intimate with at all.
+There are other ways you can have fun in the bedroom, and get pleasure without risking an STI or unplanned pregnancy - though if he's unwilling to use a condom, you may want to question whether he's worth getting intimate with at all.

 Condoms - some men may carry them but others don't and don't enjoy using them.
 So, play it safe by taking the lead and insist on using them.
 Love Sex.
 Durex.